camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 ### Zeebe cluster configuration

-Only a combination for Zeebe broker counts and replication factors are supported:
+Only the following combinations of Zeebe broker counts and replication factors are supported:

 - `clusterSize` must be a multiple of **2** and at least **4** to evenly distribute brokers across the two regions.
 - `replicationFactor` must be **4** to ensure even partition distribution across regions.